 The Beaches Near to Silverbow Country Park

 The rugged North Cornish coastline is famous throughout the world, the backdrop for many tv series and is a haven for wildlife and sea life.
-Perhaps the biggest draw for many visitors to the area are the beaches and Silverbow Country Park is perfectly positioned to enjoy a range of beaches.
+Perhaps the biggest draw for many visitors to the area are the beaches and Silverbow Country Park in Cornwall is perfectly positioned to enjoy a range of beaches.
 The vast stretch of sand at Perranporth is very popular with holiday makers and is patrolled by lifeguards during the summer months, as are many beaches in the area.

 Perran Sands- 2.7 Miles